mikrono/tModLoaderWiki_kr_ko/Expert-Shader-Guide.md

 ![Coordinate illustration](https://i.imgur.com/A6Chqtu.png)

 So, imagine the shader running on this texture.
 It will start in the top left corner, in which case `coords` will be equal to (0, 0).
 Halfway through the first row, it'll be (0.5, 0).
-In the dead center of the texture, it will be (0.5, 0.5), and at the bottom left corner it'll be (1, 1).
+In the dead center of the texture, it will be (0.5, 0.5), and at the bottom right corner it'll be (1, 1).

 What does `tex2D` do then?
 Simply put, it samples the colour data of `uImage0` at position `coords`.
 And because the shader runs for every pixel, and `coords` updates accordingly, essentially it's tracing the texture pixel by pixel.
 So what this pass does is nothing short of simply drawing your texture.